ImAwsumm/learning-c/GUI-Calculator/README.md

 GPLv3

 ## Contributing
 Feel free to submit issues, fork the repository, and create pull requests for any improvements even if minor.
+If you're not familiar with github you can also   reach out through my discord.
 My discord : ``im.awsum``

 ## Forking or Modifying